minad/org-modern/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 title:
 name: 🐞 Bug report
 about: Report a bug.
-Do not use this for support requests and feature suggestions.
+Do not use this for questions, support or feature requests.
 ---

 Please provide precise information and the exact steps to reproduce the issue.